Michoacán: Tourism

-The state ministry of tourism has divided the state into regions, mostly based on the major cities of Morelia, Uruapan, Lázaro Cárdenas, Patzcuaro, Zamora and Zitácuaro.
+The state ministry of tourism has divided the state into regions, mostly based on the major cities of Morelia, Uruapan, Pátzcuaro, Zamora, Lázaro Cárdenas, and Zitácuaro.
 The state contains a large number of potential attractions, most of which are classified as suitable for ecotourism.
 However, only 6.2% of these sites are visited by international tourists.
 Most visitors to sites are from within the state.